OmniBrew/sw5e-data/text/en/manual/damage-and-healing.md

 an object has vulnerability to a damage type, damage of that type is doubled against it.

 Resistance and then vulnerability are applied after all other modifiers to damage.
-For example, a creature has resistance to bludgeoning damage and is hit by an attack that deals 25 bludgeoning damage.
+For example, a creature has resistance to energy damage and is hit by an attack that deals 25 energy damage.
 The creature is also within a tech aura that reduces all damage by 5.
 The 25 damage is first reduced by 5 and then halved, so the creature takes 10 damage.

 Multiple instances of resistance or vulnerability that affect the same damage type count as only one instance.
 For example,